Chencharl/vigilant-funicular/README.md

 ## 📃 Files
 README: Summarizes the approach, experiments, and results for this project.\
+code_file.py: Full script of our final model, including dataset loading, LoRA model setup, training via HuggingFace Trainer, evaluation, and test prediction.
+Outputs include final accuracy and a CSV for submission.\
-main.ipynb: Contains the final version of the model with the best performance.
+Project2.ipynb: Contains the final version of the model with the best performance.
 Run this file to reproduce the results.

 ---